 - Equipment hire

-Our base for the week is the Hotel Londra in Acceglio, in the heart of the upper Val Maira.
-The hotel is very well set up for touring, with a comfortable bar, good local food, a sauna and quick access to the local skiing.
-Hotel rooms are provided on a twin (or occasionally triple) sharing basis, but if you wish to book a single room please let us know and we will confirm availability.
+Our base for the week is the Hotel Londra, in the heart of Val Maira.
+The Londra, run by a local Montain Guide, is very well set up for touring with comfortable rooms, great local food and quick access to nearby skiing.
+Rooms are provided on a twin (or occasionally triple) sharing basis, but if you wish to book a single room please let us know and we will confirm availability.
 Hotel details can be found on our Accommodation page.

-You should arrange outward travel to Turin Airport on Saturday, to arrive in time for the pickup.
+You should arrange outward travel to Turin Airport on Saturday.
 Drive to our accommodation in Val Maira.
 PM Evening Briefing.
 Your guide will run through kit checks and safety routines, as well as hand out any rental equipment, before going on to discuss the current weather and mountain conditions and how these affect our plans.
 We’ll have maps and guidebooks of the area to show you, so if you’ve any further questions or last minute requests, then this is the ideal time to bring them up.

 Sunday to Friday